github-main-user/brailler/README.md

 ```bash
 ./main.py -e '@'
 ```
->By default it is a braille's empty symbol, it can have other width.
+>By default it is a braille's empty symbol, but it can have other width.

 ---